Arctic 'bomb cyclone' threatens holiday travel for millions of Americans | Science-Environment

 A dangerously frigid arctic air mass gripped a vast expanse of the United States on Thursday ahead of what could be one of the coldest Christmas Days on record, as a looming winter storm threatened to upend travel plans for millions of Americans.
 Leading into the holiday weekend, the impending storm was expected to bring blizzard conditions to the Great Lakes region, up to 2 inches (5 cm) of rain followed by a flash freeze on the East Coast, wind gusts of 60 miles per hour (100 kph) and bitter cold as far south as the Mexican border.

 Combined with the arctic cold, wind-chill factors as low as 40 degrees below zero Fahrenheit (minus 40 Celsius) were forecast in the High Plains, the northern Rockies and Great Basin, the NWS said.
 Exposure to such conditions without adequate protection can cause frostbite within minutes.
-Power outages were likely, and the storm was expected to make travel by land or air precarious or impossible at times.
+Power outages were likely, and the storm was expected to make travel precarious or impossible at times.

+The extreme cold posed a particular hazard to livestock in the ranching-intensive region.
+Tyson Foods Inc, the nation's leading meat producer by sales, said it had scaled back operations to protect employees and animals.
 "It's dangerous and threatening," President Joe Biden said at the White House, urging Americans with travel plans to not delay and to set off on Thursday.
 "This is not like a snow day, when you were a kid, this is serious stuff."

-More than half of the Lower 48 states, from Washington state to Florida, were under winter weather alerts, including wind chill advisories affecting about 135 million people, said Ashton Robinson Cook, a weather service meteorologist.
+Well over half of the Lower 48 states, from Washington state to Florida, were under winter weather alerts, including wind chill advisories affecting about 200 million people, the weather service said.
+Parts of the Mid-Atlantic and Plains could see Christmas Day weather near the coldest on record, according to the NWS.

-Motorists in the Ohio and Tennessee valleys were warned that wet roads could instantly freeze over due to a rapid drop in temperatures.
-The weather service also warned of freezing rain in parts of Oregon and Washington in the Northwest, where a separate storm was forming on Thursday.
+Motorists in the Ohio and Tennessee valleys were warned that wet roads could instantly freeze over as temperatures fell.
+The NWS also warned of freezing rain in parts of Oregon and Washington in the Northwest, where a separate storm was forming on Thursday.

 Georgia on Wednesday joined North Carolina and Kentucky in declaring states of emergency.
 Temperatures in north Georgia were forecast to hit 10F (minus 12C) with subzero wind chills.
-"We are expecting weather we haven't seen in a decade or more," Georgia Governor Brian Kemp said at a media briefing.
+"We are expecting weather we haven't seen in a decade or more," Georgia Governor Brian Kemp told a media briefing.

-Brandon Mattis, 24, said his flight from New York City to Atlanta was canceled on Thursday morning because of the coming storm, leaving him "flustered" at LaGuardia Airport in Queens.
-"There was no rescheduling or anything like that," he said.
-Mattis said he searched for alternate routes and was even considering a 21-hourg bus ride to Atlanta.
+Brandon Mattis, 24, said his flight from New York City to Atlanta was canceled on Thursday due to the coming storm, leaving him "flustered" at LaGuardia Airport in Queens.
+Mattis said he searched for alternate routes and was even considering a 21-hour bus ride to Atlanta.

 "Anything we can do just to get there, we're going to do," he said.